experientials/build-template/Brain/Subcognition/README.md

 #### Part 2

 The box around the detected object must be defined.
-The dimension of this box should be derived based on the closeness of the hand to the camera (see above), hand landmarks [2-4, 6-8, 10-12, 14-16, 18-20] and handiness (left/right).
-Another idea for the future, is to make a better estimation using a background removal algorithm.
+The dimension of this box should be derived in one of the following ways:
+- Based on the closeness of the hand to the camera (see above), hand landmarks [2-4, 6-8, 10-12, 14-16, 18-20] and handiness (left/right)
+- When an item is hold, the user will use their thumb (unless it is a very akward holding)
+- Another idea for the future, is to make a better estimation using a background removal algorithm

+#### Part 3

+After doing some research on **object detection** algorithms, it was concluded that they are not the ideal choise of our goal.
+Instead **image classification** may be prefered.
+Let's revise here the difference between those two:
+"... we will be using the term object recognition broadly to encompass both image classification (a task requiring an algorithm to determine what object classes are present in the image) as well as object detection (a task requiring an algorithm to localize all objects present in the image ..." ([Source: ImageNet Large Scale Visual Recognition Challenge](https://arxiv.org/abs/1409.0575)